PBS Satellite Service: Transition away from satellite

-Testing of sIX commenced in March 2018.
-With initial tests proving successful, PBS discontinued their NRT (non-real-time) file-based services on AMC-21, NR01 and NR02, created as part of the NGIS interconnection system, sometime in Q4 2018.
+With initial tests of sIX throughout 2018 proving successful, PBS discontinued their NRT (non-real-time) file-based services on AMC-21, NR01 and NR02, created as part of the NGIS interconnection system, on January 2, 2019; with the closure of the NGIS NRT service, this marked the official launch of the sIX system.
 The goal was to move all linear-fed content to sIX in the near future.
-The rollout of sIX is occurring in several phases.
-Phase 1 involved phasing out the NRT file-based Ku-band transponder.
-Phase 2 began in 2020 and is currently ongoing, which according to a May 2021 report from the CPB, "considers future options for the delivery of linear and live content."
-The report says that later stages will be "defined as business and technology needs evolve."
 PBS has expressed that they will continue to lease transponder space for live and near-live programs, such as the PBS NewsHour; PBS will also continue to lease transponder space in the event their sIX system suddenly fails or experiences an outage.
-According to KNME (New Mexico PBS), "99% of Public Television Stations have successfully implemented sIX functionality".
+According to New Mexico PBS (KNME), "99% of Public Television Stations have successfully implemented sIX functionality".

 As the transition to sIX has progressed, PBS began to shut down some of their NPS satellite distribution feeds.
 The first feed to shut down was PBS's SD01 service, shutting down on September 5, 2016; this occurred before the transition to sIX.
 Two years later, as previously mentioned, the NRT file-based service was shut down sometime near the end of 2018.
 On March 4, 2019, PBS's C-Band feed on SES-3 (103°W) was discontinued, leaving PBS with no active C-band transponders for the first time.
 On November 13, 2019, PBS discontinued their SD07 Ku-band service on AMC-21, which was uplinked from SCETV in Columbia, South Carolina.
 All programming on SD07 could be found on HD04, albeit in HD.